 I’ve been a part of the Stony Plain Minor Hockey community for 6 years, when my oldest was in U7!

-This is my second year as the apparel coordinator, I was nominated by a close friend at the AGM and not told about it until months later.
+This is my third year as the apparel coordinator, I was nominated by a close friend at the AGM and not told about it until months later.

 I’ve been voted best hockey road trip snack packer by multiple kids